Community

 Learn About Community Service Learning

-Service learning is an opportunity for public, community-based, and faith-based organizations to partner with 黑料网 faculty and students in addressing significant community needs and/or issues and, in the process, help students develop a lifelong ethic of service and civic engagement.
+Service learning is a high-impact educational practice that integrates meaningful community engagement with academic coursework.
+Service Learning courses emphasize civic engagement, community collaboration, and reflective learning.
+Service learning is an opportunity for public, community-based, and faith-based organizations to partner with ºÚÁÏÍø faculty and students in addressing significant community needs and/or issues and, in the process, help students develop a lifelong ethic of service and civic engagement.

 • Links academic study to community service through intentional learning goals and structured reflection to enhance both learning and service.